DSIW/slide-em-up/README.md

 The last part of the URL is the action and can be `next`, `prev`, `up` or `down`.

-It's also possible to force slide-em-up to use a specific remote key by setting the `APIKEY` environment variable:
+It's also possible to force slideoff to use a specific remote key by setting the `APIKEY` environment variable:

-    APIKEY=foobar slide-em-up
+    APIKEY=foobar slideoff

 Export to PDF
 -------------

-You can export your presentation to PDF by installing [phantomjs](http://phantomjs.org/) and then run `slide-em-up2pdf`.
+You can export your presentation to PDF by installing [phantomjs](http://phantomjs.org/) and then run `slideoff2pdf`.

 Examples
 --------

-I'm using slide-em-up for my own presentations, so you can find some real slides powered by slide-em-up on https://github.com/nono/Presentations.
+I'm using slideoff for my own presentations, so you can find some real slides powered by slideoff on https://github.com/nono/Presentations.

 For example, you can try the presentation "Welcome to the nice world of Golang" on http://blog.menfin.info/Presentations/20120709_Golang_introduction/ and